Disciplinary Procedure Solicitors for Employers

 Our expertise in disciplinary procedure

 Our specialist employment lawyers are experts in all aspects of employee disciplinary procedures.
-We can advise you on creating an effective disciplinary policy and procedures, including how this relates to equality legislation.
+We can advise you on creating an effective disciplinary policy and procedures, including how this relates to the Code and legislation, including the Employment Rights Act 1996 and the Equality Act 2010.

 We can support and guide you through any disciplinary action you have to take.
 Our disciplinary procedure solicitors will ensure that you understand the process and have a legal point of view on matters.